-Now let us consider the meanings of 534, which is the total value of the Word Eureka.
-534 itself is equivalent to an obscure reference to “a certain name of GOD” (Qeldeseq).
+Now let us consider the meanings of 534, which is the total value of the word Eureka.
+Crowley says 534 itself is equivalent to “a certain name of GOD” (קלדשׁק), although finding any other source for this name has proven challenging.
 But we may find that there are numerous hidden meanings within.

 First, let us look at factorizations of 534.
 There are but three prime factors of the number: 2, 3, and 89; hence the three factorizations to be considered are 2 x 267, 3 x 178, and 6 x 89.